Women's, Gender & Sexuality Studies (WGS)

 Cross-listed with CLS 235.

 WGS 243.
 Women's Health Care: Problems and Practices.
 (3)

 Examines health and medical problems or concerns of women.
 Current controversial issues and misconceptions revealed in such topics as sexuality, rape, obstetrical and gynecological procedures, cancer detection and treatment, menopause, and psychotherapy.
 Women's health movement is introduced; health care delivery system scrutinized from the point of view of the female consumer.

 WGS 278.
 Women and (Dis)ability: Fictions and Contaminations of Identity.
 (3)

 Provides a critical analysis of the historical, sociological, cultural, media and educational images and representations of women with disabilities.
 Current research and theories from Disabilities Studies and Womens Studies will serve as the lenses for the exploration of disability as a social construct.
 The course will focus on exploration of oppressive social forces embedded in the re/presentations of and by women with disabilities which transform and complicate such images.

 WGS 287.
 Enter the Diva: Women in Music.
 (3) (MPF)

 American women in music from 1900 to present.
 Women have made considerable contributions to the various genres and traditions that define American music.
 From popular forms to concert music there are numerous women who have constructed a musical discourse that chronicles their experiences in America and their conceptions of womanhood.
 This course is designed to chronicle the experiences of these women musicians and vocalists and discuss their musical approaches.
 Discussions include traditional music practices as well as contemporary popular music styles.
 IIA, IIB.
+IC.